-This articles describes Xbox One system requirements for external storage drives and what to do if your console can’t detect a connected external drive.
+This article describes Xbox One system requirements for external storage drives and what to do if your console can’t detect a connected external drive.

 For an external storage drive to work with Xbox One, it must meet the following requirements:

 Use a USB 3.0 connection.
 If you’re using a USB hub, the hub must also be USB 3.0 or later.